RichardMidnight/OMV/README.md

   6) Configure OMV
      - Go to a web browser and goto ip or name
      - username is admin.  pw is openmediavault
+     - Wipe your HHD:  Goto Disks.
+Select your HDD, wipe it
+     - Add an Ext4 Filesystem to the HDD
      -